🐝 A big weekend for our Yellowjackets!

 We are grateful to continue this important resource for our families as we host our third OMS Drive-Thru Food Pantry in partnership with the Regional Food Bank of Northeastern New York on Wednesday, February 11 at 9:30 AM at the Oneonta Middle School.
 If your family could benefit from this opportunity, we hope you will come through the line.
 To help keep traffic flowing safely, please do not arrive prior to 8:30 AM. 🍎

-11 days ago, Oneonta Middle School
+about 1 month ago, Oneonta Middle School

 We are grateful to continue this important resource for our families as we host our third OMS Drive-Thru Food Pantry in partnership with the Regional Food Bank of Northeastern New York on Wednesday, February 11 at 9:30 AM at Oneonta Middle School.
 If your family could benefit from this opportunity, we hope you will come through the line.
 To help keep traffic flowing safely, please do not arrive prior to 8:30 AM.